Neural Gate: Mitigating Privacy Risks in LVLMs via Neuron-Level Gradient Gating: Detailed Settings of Experiment

 \subsection{Settings of Methods}

 In our experiments, all algorithmic settings were strictly aligned.
 All methods used the same loss functions ($\mathcal{L}_{sen}, \mathcal{L}_{benign}$, $\alpha$).
 We optimized the model parameters for 10 epochs using the Adam optimizer with a learning rate of 1e-5.
 The total number of parameters optimized was kept consistent across all algorithms.
 MEMIT and AlphaEdit fitted the input text distribution using wikitext-103-raw-v1 \footnote{The dataset sourced from \url{https://huggingface.co/datasets/Salesforce/wikitext}}, which is a dataset collected from Wikipedia.
 The MiniGPT-4 optimization process was performed on one NVIDIA RTX 4090, while the LLaVA-1.5 optimization process was carried out on five NVIDIA RTX 4090.
+We repeated each category of experiments \textbf{three times} and reported the \textbf{mean} value in the results.